 Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Taking or use of coastal water or taking or use of any heat or energy from coastal water, excluding water in estuaries.
-Note: For estuaries refer to Rule 66.
-65 Outstanding Value Open Coast Port Permitted (a) the activity does not have an adverse effect on any site identified in Schedule 7A [Regionally and nationally significant surf breaks]; (b) the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 5 [Historic heritage]; (c) the activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant indigenous biodiversity]; and (d) activity complies with the general standards in Section 8.6.
+Note: For estuarie1 refer to Rule 66.
+65 Outstanding Value Open Coast Port Permitted (a) the activity does not have an adverse effect on any site identified in Schedule 7A [Regionally and nationally significant surf breaks]; (b) the activity does not have an adverse effect on the values associated with historic heritage identified in Schedule 5 [Historic heritage]; (c) the activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant indigenous biodiversity]; (ca) the taking or use of water is not at a quantity or rate that would cause adverse environmental effects; ^{(40) (56)} and (cb) activity does not have an adverse effect on the taonga species identified in Schedule 4CC [Taonga species]; (61) (d) activity complies with the general standards in Section 8.6.
 Taking or use of water from an estuary or aquifer or taking or use of any heat or energy from water in an estuary or aquifer excluding taking or use of water which is allowed by sections 14(3)(d) or (e) of the Act.
 66 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Discretionary General Policies 1 to 21 and Activity-based Policy 47